 Every motorist in Washington has a legal obligation to ensure that they drive with reasonable care.
 Unfortunately, some drivers do not respect the rules of the road.
 When people let impatience, road rage, or recklessness blind their sense of right and wrong, they endanger not only themselves but everyone around them.

-While automobile accidents could happen anywhere, they are especially common in and around intersections—a common feature of every commute that, when traversed without caution, become uncommon sources of danger.
+While automobile accidents could happen anywhere, our Washington truck accident explains, they are especially common in and around intersections—a common feature of every commute that, when traversed without caution, become uncommon sources of danger.

 Improper Turns and Car Crashes